Skip to main content

 This season at Henry Moore Studios & Gardens, we’re celebrating the inspiring and transformative encounters between Henry Moore and the people, objects and ideas in his orbit during his active career and beyond.

-The programme will unfold across Moore’s home, studios, and more than 70 acres of surrounding grounds, amplifying stories of the creative exchanges Moore had with artists, assistants, and collaborators in architecture, music, literature, cinema, and theatre.
+The programme unfolds across Moore’s home, studios, and more than 70 acres of surrounding grounds, amplifying stories of the creative exchanges Moore had with artists, assistants, and collaborators in architecture, music, literature, cinema, and theatre.

-This site-wide season of learning about Moore through a multitude of voices and perspectives will offer visitors new encounters with Moore in his home and places of making, and with his creative spirit that permeates the site.
-Encounters will highlight the unique history of Henry Moore Studios & Gardens as the starting point for the majority of Moore’s creative output that is found around the world, acknowledging Moore as a true interdisciplinary artist, mentor and playful instigator of creative experimentation.
+This site-wide season of learning about Moore through a multitude of voices and perspectives offers visitors new encounters with Moore in his home and places of making, and with his creative spirit that permeates the site.
+Encounters highlights the unique history of Henry Moore Studios & Gardens as the starting point for the majority of Moore’s creative output that is found around the world, acknowledging Moore as a true interdisciplinary artist, mentor and playful instigator of creative experimentation.

 What you can see